Pyrolyzed/saturn-bot/README.md

-# Saturn Bot
+# Sky Bot
-A bot made for the Saturn Operators server, written with Discord.js
+A bot made for the Sky Corps server, written with Discord.js